 As you ascend from the coral barrier of Saliña Tam, the sea disappears behind the vegetation.
 Until you reach Playa Frans, the sea only reappears once, but it’s at one of the most beautiful seascapes in Bonaire.
 At Na Kantu (the edge), you have a magnificent view of the limestone cliffs and the azure blue water.
 Take a moment to explore the unique holes in the ground at this location.
 Through these holes, you can witness the waves crashing against the cliff beneath you!

-Opposite the path to Boka Druif (on the right side of the road), you’ll find a narrow trail winding through several columnar cacti.
+Opposite the path to Boka Druif (on the right side of the road), you find a narrow trail winding through several columnar cacti.
 This path leads you to a hidden niche formed in a limestone cliff.
-Here, you can search for some Indian drawings (Marka Indjan in Papiamentu) by the Caiquetios.
+Here, you can search for some Rock Art (Marka Indjan in Papiamentu) by the Caiquetios.

 At Druif, the Caiquetios left only a few drawings.
 They are applied to the ceiling of the niche with red pigments.